 Analyzing and Evaluating Arguments

-No matter what track they’re on, all high school students are expected to master the art of argumentative writing before they get that coveted diploma.
-As teachers of AICE General Paper, AICE Global Perspectives & Research, and AP Seminar, well, teaching this skill is our specialty.
-But the content I’ll share in this post also plays nicely with the Common Core and state reading/writing assessments as well.
+No matter what track they're on, all high school students are expected to master the art of argumentative writing before they get that coveted diploma.
+As English Language Arts teachers, well, teaching this skill is our specialty.
+But the content I'll share in this post also plays nicely with other content areas as well, so long as you're charged with teaching writing.